Clacton County High School: History

 It became a comprehensive school in 1973.
 In 1998, it became an arts college.
 It converted to academy status on 1 April 2012.
 On the 1 September 2016, the school formed the Sigma Trust along with five other schools in the locality.

+In 2023 the school was found to have potentially structurally unsound buildings due to the use of reinforced autoclaved aerated concrete as a building material.